Uterus: Other animals

 The entire uterus is fused into a single organ.
 It is found in higher primates, including humans, chimpanzees, and monkeys.
 Occasionally, some individual females (including humans) may have a bicornuate uterus, a uterine malformation where the two parts of the uterus fail to fuse completely during fetal development.

-Two uteri usually form initially in a female and usually male fetus, and in placental mammals, they may partially or completely fuse into a single uterus depending on the species.
+Two uteri usually form initially in a female and a male fetus, and in placental mammals, they may partially or completely fuse into a single uterus, depending on the species.
 In many species with two uteri, only one is functional.
-Humans and other higher primates such as chimpanzees, usually have a single completely fused uterus, although in some individuals, the uteri may not have completely fused.
+Humans and other higher primates, such as chimpanzees, usually have a single completely fused uterus, although in some individuals, the uteri may not have completely fused.